LangzeL/GD/Group Document.md

    **Question to be ask**

    * Are there specific functionalities or features you envision for the content management aspect?

+   * Regarding the search function, are there any specific features or behaviours you'd like implemented?

 **Website Developing Work Progress**